Schumer box

+Summary of the costs of a credit card in the U.S.

 The Schumer box is a summary of the costs of a credit card in the United States.
 It is named after Chuck Schumer, then New York congressman (United States senator since 1999) who was responsible for the legislation requiring that terms of credit cards be clearly outlined in any promotional material.
 The law was enacted in 1988 and took effect in 1989 in the United States.

 Similar legislation was enacted in the United Kingdom and took effect in March 2004.
 Credit card companies are required to list long-term rates in at least 18-point type and other key disclosures in 12-point type.